-Golf's third major championship of the year might have to dodge showers and storms this weekend.
+Golf's third major championship of the year is dodging showers and storms this weekend.

 Oakmont Country Club in Oakmont, Pennsylvania, located near Pittsburgh.